beforesemicolon/router/README.md

 ### `page-link`
 A link that lets you navigate to any page.
 Works similar to [goToPage](#gotopage) and takes the same options.
+The path can contain search query
 ```html
 <page-link
   path="/"